 Whether you’re looking for something historic or something more quirky and urban, you’ll find both in Wilmington North Carolina.

 The downtown area which runs along the Cape Fear River is on the National Register of Historic Places.
 In this district you’ll find elegant Victorian-era architecture, including some older homes you can tour, like the Bellamy Mansion Museum.
-You can also take a horse drawn tour through the streets, a sightseeing riverboat cruise, or simply walk along the Riverwalk.

 The scenic wooden boardwalk that runs along the riverfront spans a full mile and offers lovely views overlooking the river while also connecting visitors to cafes, restaurants, bistros, and stores.